Mentor

 • High Five training an asset

-Applicants must complete and online application and participate in an interview with the Youth Futures program team.
-Recruitment and hiring for mentors typically happens in December prior to the start of the program.
+Applicants must complete an online application and participate in an interview(s) with the Youth Futures program team.
+Recruitment and hiring for mentors typically happens in the Fall.